-A. The usage of molecular-biochemical methods for the diagnoses of selected diseases

-B. The spectral fluorescent characterization of complex mixtures

-C. The study of selected natural/synthetic compounds and their influence on the biochemical functions of organism (also on the subcellular level)
+- A. The usage of molecular-biochemical methods for the diagnoses of selected diseases - B. Study of molecular mechanisms of reproduction and in vitro fertilization processes - C. The spectral fluorescent characterization of complex mixtures - D. The study of selected natural/synthetic compounds and their influence on the biochemical functions of organism (also on the subcellular level)